-In our opinion, because of the significance of the matters discussed in the Basis for Adverse Opinion on U.S. Generally Accepted Accounting Principles paragraph, the financial statements referred to above do not present fairly, in accordance with accounting principles generally accepted in the United States of America, the financial position of the State of Connecticut, as of June 30, 2017, 2018, 2019, 2020 and 2021.
+In our opinion, because of the significance of the matter discussed in the Basis for Adverse and Unmodified Opinions section of our report, the financial statements referred to above do not present fairly, in accordance with accounting principles generally accepted in the United States of America, the financial position of the State of Connecticut, as of June 30, 2018, 2019, 2020 and 2021.

-Opinion on Statutory Basis of Accounting
+Unmodified Opinion on Statutory Basis of Accounting

-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position - statutory basis of the General Fund of the State of Connecticut as of June 30, 2017, 2018, 2019, 2020 and 2021, and the results of its operations - statutory basis for the years then ended, in conformity with the basis of accounting described in Note (a) to Appendix II-D-4.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position - statutory basis of the General Fund of the State of Connecticut as of June 30, 2018, 2019, 2020 and 2021, and the results of its operations - statutory basis for the years then ended, in conformity with the basis of accounting described in Note (a) to Appendix II-D-6.